Thriving business community

 Amsterdam celebrates a number of North American community events, including Independence Day (4 July), Thanksgiving (US and Canada), Canada Day and various events hosted by the Amsterdam American Business Club and the American Women's Club Amsterdam.
 Also, the Canadian International Club of Amsterdam is a social club that meets twice a month.

-The Expatcenter is a good point of contact for both expats and companies wanting to hire employees from abroad.
+IN Amsterdam is a good point of contact for both international newcomers and companies wanting to hire employees from abroad.
 It provides a one-stop-shop service for international talent: highly skilled migrant employees, scientific researchers, entrepreneurs and international graduates.
-The Expatcenter helps with residence and work permits, registration with the municipality, the 30% tax ruling and many other official matters.
+IN Amsterdam helps with residence and work permits, registration with the municipality, the 30% tax ruling and many other official matters.